← Back to Stories

 The Guardian

-• The ABC and SMH state Bishop’s resignation was effective immediately, while NEWSCOMAU and GUARDIAN imply it was announced on May 8 but do not specify the exact effective date
+• The ABC and SMH state Bishop’s resignation was effective immediately, while NEWSCOMAU and GUARDIAN do not specify the exact timing of her departure

 Source Articles